-I am in grade 12.
-I have not taken some of the grade 11 courses specified in the SHSM pathway chart.
+I am in grade 12 and I have not taken some of the grade 11 courses specified in the SHSM pathway.
 Can I still get my SHSM designation?

-You will not get your SHSM designation until you have completed ALL the courses in the SHSM pathway chart both in grade 11 and grade 12.
+• You will not get your SHSM designation until you have completed ALL of the courses and certifications in the SHSM pathway.
 You can speak to your guidance counsellor for more information.